andreacortellari/Sol-idarities/_posts/2008-01-01-12 Eylül ve Filistin Günlüğü.md

 tags: []
 ---

 In 2008, Ütopya Yayınevi published '12 Eylül ve Filistin Günlüğü' by Adil Okay.
+The book is registered in [WorldCat](https://search.worldcat.org/title/501398059).

 | Cite this:   |